-The BRO formed on 7 May 1960 was tasked to secure India's borders and develop infrastructure in remote areas of the north and north-east states of the country.
+The BRO, formed on 7 May 1960, was

+tasked to secure India's borders and develop infrastructure in remote areas of the north and north-east states of the country.
 The BRO develops and maintains road networks in India's border areas and friendly neighbouring countries.
-It is staffed by officers and troops drawn from the Indian army and Officers from the Border Roads Engineering Service and personnel from the General Reserve Engineer Force (GREF) form the parent cadre.
-Currently, the organisation maintains operations in twenty-one states, one UT (Andaman and Nicobar Islands), and neighbouring countries such as Afghanistan, Bhutan and Myanmar.
-The BRO operates and maintains over 32,885 kilometres of roads and about 12,200 meters of permanent bridges in the country.
-The BRO comprises of eighteen projects, nine each for East and West.
-In order to ensure coordination and expeditious execution of projects, the Government set up the Border Roads Development Board (BRDB) with the Prime Minister as Chairman of the Board and Defence Minister as Deputy Chairman.
-Today, the board exercises financial and other powers but is now chaired by the Raksha Rajya Mantri (RRM) a dilution which needs correction.
-The BRO though manned by personnel from the MoD and raised to ensure infrastructure for security concerns was functioning under the Ministry of Road Transport and Highways (MoRTH), a not very neat arrangement as the funds were allocated by MoRTH.
+It is staffed by officers and troops drawn from the Indian Army.
+Officers from the Border Roads Engineering Service and personnel from the General Reserve Engineer Force (GREF) form the parent cadre.
+Currently, the organisation maintains operations in 21 states, one UT (Andaman and Nicobar Islands), and neighbouring countries such as Afghanistan, Bhutan and Myanmar.
+The BRO operates and maintains over 32,885 kilometres of roads and about 12,200 metres of permanent bridges in the country.
+The BRO comprises 18 projects, nine each for east and west.

+In order to ensure coordination and expeditious execution of projects, the government set-up the Border Roads Development Board (BRDB) with the Prime Minister as chairman of the board and defence minister as deputy chairman.
+Today, the board exercises financial and other powers but is now chaired by the minister of state for defence, a dilution which needs correction.
+The BRO, though manned by personnel from the MoD and raised to ensure infrastructure for security concerns was functioning under the ministry of road transport and highways (MoRTH); a not very neat arrangement as the funds were allocated by MoRTH.
 In a bid to boost border connectivity, the BRO has now been entirely brought under the MoD.
-The BRO budget is approximately a thousand crores with a manpower of 35000 including 1300 officers.
+The BRO's budget is approximately a thousand crore with a manpower of 35,000 including 1,300 officers.

-According to wikipedia, to provide connectivity to the army and border guarding forces, BRO is building four hundred ten 2-lane class-70 (heavy load bearing including tanks) road bridges along the China border which includes 144 in Arunachal Pradesh (75 already under construction and will be completed by 2020), 100 under construction in J&K, 55 under construction in Uttarakhand, 40 in Sikkim and another 25 in Himachal Pradesh.
+According to wikipedia, to provide connectivity to the army and border guarding forces, BRO is building 410 twolane class-70 (heavy load bearing including tanks) road bridges along the China border which includes 144 in Arunachal Pradesh (75 already under construction and will be completed by 2020), 100 under construction in Jammu and Kashmir, 55 under construction in Uttarakhand, 40 in Sikkim and another 25 in Himachal Pradesh.
 The concern is that the annual capacity and plan of construction by the BRO as per their own claims and targets is 3 km of bridges.

-In November 2017 BRO also announced the plan to construct 17 road and rail tunnels, with a total length of 100 km, on some of the 73 strategic roads on Sino-Indian border to provide year-round all-weather rail and road surface connectivity.
-The fixation with 73 GS roads envisaged in 2005 continues though a review is long overdue.
+In November 2017, BRO also announced the plan to construct 17 road and rail tunnels, with a total length of 100 km, on some of the 73 strategic roads on Sino-Indian border to provide year-round all-weather rail and road surface connectivity.
+The fixation with 73 General Staff (for military use) roads envisaged in 2005 continues, though a review is long overdue.
 As the roads are nowhere near completion it is not considered prudent and pragmatic to plan for more.
 Even the 73 planned roads are too little too late.